 “This earthquake lasted two minutes and it affected more than 13 million individuals,” says Esra, a 27-year-old doctor from Turkey.

-Esra and her team are setting up mobile physiotherapy and psychosocial support clinics in the Gaziantep and Kilis provinces in Turkey through an IRC partner organisation, the Independent Doctors Association.
+Esra and her team are setting up mobile physiotherapy and psychosocial support clinics in the Gaziantep and Kilis provinces in Turkey through an IRC partner organization, the Independent Doctors Association.

 *Name changed or omitted for privacy